The Temptation in the Desert

 Scripture used as a weapon, and as a shield

-The second temptation escalates the strategy: the devil takes Jesus to the highest point of the Temple and dares him to throw himself down, quoting Psalm 91 to argue that angels would catch him (Matthew 4:5-6, NIV) — turning Scripture itself into the instrument of temptation.
-Jesus's reply doesn't reject the verse; it adds another one: "It is also written: 'Do not put the Lord your God to the test'" (Matthew 4:7, NIV).
+The second temptation escalates the strategy: the devil takes Jesus to the highest point of the Temple and dares him to throw himself down, quoting Psalm 91 to argue that angels would catch him (Matthew 4:5-6, RSV-CE) — turning Scripture itself into the instrument of temptation.
+Jesus's reply doesn't reject the verse; it adds another one: "Again it is written, 'You shall not tempt the Lord your God'" (Matthew 4:7, RSV-CE).
 Each temptation in this scene is met the same way — not with Jesus's own reasoning, but with a direct line from Deuteronomy, met and answered on its own terms.

 An offer with no hidden angle

-The third temptation drops any pretense of subtlety: "the devil took him to a very high mountain and showed him all the kingdoms of the world and their splendor.
-'All this I will give you,' he said, 'if you will bow down and worship me'" (Matthew 4:8-9, NIV).
+The third temptation drops any pretense of subtlety: "the devil took him to a very high mountain, and showed him all the kingdoms of the world and the glory of them; and he said to him, 'All these I will give you, if you will fall down and worship me'" (Matthew 4:8-9, RSV-CE).
 It is the most direct trade offered in the whole account — total power, in exchange for worship diverted away from God.
-Jesus's answer is his sharpest: "Away from me, Satan!
-For it is written: 'Worship the Lord your God, and serve him only'" (Matthew 4:10, NIV).
+Jesus's answer is his sharpest: "Begone, Satan! for it is written, 'You shall worship the Lord your God and him only shall you serve'" (Matthew 4:10, RSV-CE).

 What happens once the testing ends

-The scene closes almost gently: "Then the devil left him, and angels came and attended him" (Matthew 4:11, NIV) — a quiet aftermath following three escalating confrontations.
+The scene closes almost gently: "Then the devil left him, and behold, angels came and ministered to him" (Matthew 4:11, RSV-CE) — a quiet aftermath following three escalating confrontations.
 Christian tradition, particularly during Lent, has long read this passage less as a story about resisting obvious evil and more as a pattern for real temptation generally: offers that target authentic need, arguments that borrow the language of faith itself, and a response that relies on something already given rather than an answer invented on the spot.

 Trivia